From Idea to Invention

 There are many different methods used by professional inventors designed to assist them through the invention process.
 Below, I will attempt to illustrate how the process should basically go from my personal experiences.

-Do not trust promoters on invention and invention geared advertisements on the television.
+2. Do not trust promoters on invention and invention geared advertisements on the television.
 99% of these are fraudulent and will cost you time, effort and a lot of money.
 Keeping yourself educated will help prevent you from being taken advantage of by con artists.
 Using this kind of scammers will cost you a lot of time and money and you will end up with a worthless piece of paper.

 For a free reference and resource site, do not hesitate to subscribe to the InventNET forums, where you can connect with other inventors and find information that is vital to your line of work.
-This is an email based discussion group where inventors can receive quality answers to many questions.
+This is a discussion group where inventors can receive quality answers to many inventions and patent questions.
 Included among these may be answers to questions regarding the patenting process, the idea creation process, how to sell or license an invention and questions on problems you encounter while working on your own invention.

-If you have questions about patenting and invention, don’t forget to check the United States Patent and Trademark Office for the information you are looking for.
+If you have questions about patenting and invention, don’t forget to check the the United States Patent and Trademark Office for the up to date information you are looking for.
 As all US patents are required to be registered with the USPTO, you may be able to find the answers you are looking for.

-If you have an idea that you think is creative and new and may result in a patent, you can follow the steps below in order to develop your idea.
+If you have an idea that you think is original, creative and new and may result in a patent, you can follow the steps below in order to develop your idea.

 1: Get a piece of paper and a pencil.
 Writing down all of the information you can on your idea is the first stage in creating an invention.
 This may require research, to ensure that you have the proper calculations behind your project written down.
 It is important to make sure you have as much detail as can possibly have for future stages of the project.